 The answer is that you want your joints to function as best as they can.

-Not being strong in one joint movement is like having a cadillac with power windows.
+Not being capable in one joint movement is like having a Cadillac with power windows.

 But, you do not have the switch activated to use the feature.

-All of these joint movements are features of your amazing body engineering.
+All of these joint movements are features of your remarkable body engineering.

-This will help you stay balanced and ensure that you stay strong for all functional activities of daily living.
+A stronger posterior chain helps you stay balanced and ensure that you stay healthy for all functional activities of daily living.

-Whereas, in a close grip, the elbows are in.
+Whereas, in a close grip, the elbows are close to the body.

 Maybe you never thought there is much of a difference.